 - You need a well water inspection.
 Yes, I have a well.
 It’s a long story.
 My whole subdivision is still on well water, although almost the entire rest of the population of my suburban Detroit town is on city water.
 Whatever.
 If I want a VA loan, I have to have a well water safety test completed.
 Again, this is something I had no idea about and could have had ready to go as soon as I knew I wanted to get my VA mortgage.
 All I had to do was contact my local county health department and pick up a water sample testing kit.
 The test was free and now I know where to go if I ever want to test it again.
 I probably will do an annual test of the water just to make sure it’s still good.
 It’s good now, which is good for me.

-- You need a VA pest inspection.
-Anyone who wants to get a VA loan will have to have a wood-borne pest inspection completed.
+- You may need a VA pest inspection.
+Many who want to get a VA loan will have to have a wood-borne pest inspection completed.
 They look for termites and ants and other critters that eat wood and can cause havoc on a home’s foundation and walls.
 Most licensed pest inspectors are qualified to do the inspection and should have the required form you’ll need to give to your mortgage lender, but make sure of this when you schedule your appointment.
 You’ll also need a copy of the receipt for the inspection, so make sure the inspector gives you one – and don’t throw it away!
 I got lucky and found an inspector online that was very reputable.
 He turned out to be one of my neighbors and also does business with several of the team members here at Quicken Loans.

 So there you have it.
 Three things that can make getting a VA loan easier.
 Three things I learned that might help you get your VA loan faster.
 Learn from my mistakes and frustrations, my veteran friends.
 If you have well water, find out which local health organization will do your well water safety test.
 Find your DD-214 or order one right away if you don’t have a copy.
 And finally, find a good local wood insect/pest inspector and keep your receipt.